sjonesyodle/Cluster/readme.md

 ---

-Cluster _is_ yet another modular "framework" for JavaScript, but its super tiny, and designed to be easy to use.
-Allowing you to focus on your code, not learning the framework...
+Cluster _is_ yet another modular "framework" for JavaScript, but its super tiny, and designed to be easy to use; allowing you to focus on your code, not learning the framework...

 ### So what's a Cluster?

 Well, think of a Cluster as a stand-alone section of JS code.
-One JS app can have multiple Clusters, each containing multiple Modules.
+One JS app can have multiple (or just one) Clusters, each containing multiple Modules.
 I'll break it down:

 * Cluster 1
 	* Module 1